saristizabal12/plotlydiploy/README.md

 Deliverable 4:

-Below is a picture of our dropdown menu.
+Below is a picture of our dropdown menu for individual ID's

 ![image](https://user-images.githubusercontent.com/100005305/195506124-ec23e14a-be19-4798-aea5-7eb416de27bc.png)